obfuscar/docs/tutorials/source.rst

 Source Structure
 ----------------
-The Git repository contains most of the source files, except BAML parsing files, which comes from a submodule of ConfuserEx.
+The Git repository contains most of the source files, except BAML parsing files, which comes from a submodule of ILSpy.

 Compilation Steps
 -----------------
-.. important:: Assume that you have latest Visual Studio 2017/2019 installed.
+.. important:: Assume that you have latest Visual Studio 2019 installed.

 #.
 Clone the Git repository from ``https://github.com/obfuscar/obfuscar.git``.
 #.
-Make sure ConfuserEx submodule is checked out.
+Make sure submodules are checked out.
 #.
 Open Obfuscar.sln in Visual Studio and compile.

 .. note:: Alternatively, run ``dist.pack.bat`` to compile via command line.